Priyadharshini Selladurai

-Priyadharshini Selladurai (born 26 February 2003) is an Indian professional footballer from Tamil Nadu who plays as a midfielder for the Indian Women's League 2 club Liberty Ladies FC.
-She has also represented Sethu and Gokulam Kerala in the Indian Women's League.
+Priyadharshini Selladurai (born 26 February 2003) is an Indian professional footballer from Tamil Nadu who plays as a midfielder for the Indian Women's League club Gokulam Kerala and the India national football team.

 Early life and career

 Priyadharshini is from Tamil Nadu.
 She is selected by Indian chief coach Crispin Chettri for the National camp at Anantapur, Andhra Pradesh, in preparation for the Pink Ladies Cup, to be held at Sharjah, United Arab Emirates, from 20 to 26 February 2025.
 Before joining Kemp, she played for Gokulam Kerala FC, Sethu Madurai, FC Thamizhatchi, Tamil Nadu State Team, TNFA Junior Women's Team 2018.
 She played a crucial role in Tamil Nadu winning the Rajmata Jijabai Trophy for the second time.
 She scored a goal and assisting in another, in the 2-1 victory in the final against Haryana at the Gurunanak Stadium in Amritsar on 28 June 2023.

 She plays for Kemp FC in the 2024–2025 KSFA women's league.
 In the match against Maatru Pratishtana FC on 4 August 2024, she scored a hat-trick.